-19 Lon Woods
+Lon Woods

 Has been a resident of Merrimack for 45 years.
-He and his wife have raised two children in the commitment to the continued wellbeing of the Town.
-He offers a proven track record of effectiveness, and a continuing interest in working to assure that Merrimack continues to grow as the vibrant
+He and his wife have raised two children in the community, and have remained enthusiastic about it as a place to live.
+He spoke of his desire to fill the vacant seat on the Town Council from the well spring of membership on committees and commission he has had the privilege of serving on.
+He remarked through terms on the School Board, the Municipal Budget Committee, the Charter Commission, and the Merrimack Village District he has demonstrated a commitment to the continued wellbeing of the Town.
+He offers a proven track record of effectiveness, and a continuing interest in working to assure that Merrimack continues to grow as the vibrant community he believes it to be.